danielBingham/foresttofarm.org/documentation/code-standards.md

 - [ ] Don't let anonymous hashes travel multiple scopes
 - [ ] Options hashes should have defaults

-## Except Where Dictated by Libraries, Code Uses PMC Casing
+## Except Where Dictated by Libraries, Code Uses Proper Casing

 We use a different casing style for each level of the code so that we can tell, at a glance, what we're dealing with.